18 Ways to Keep Remote Employees Connected and Engaged

 From home office stipends and wellbeing budgets to better parental leave policies and PTO offerings, it’s essential to offer remote workers a wide array of perks they can choose from, as not everyone will benefit from the same offering.

-The single biggest step any company can take to promote wellbeing and work-life balance of remote employees is to ensure flexibility stays part of their company culture.
+The single biggest step any company can take to promote the well-being and work-life balance of remote employees is to ensure flexibility stays part of their company culture.
 This doesn’t mean only location-driven flexibility, which is the prerequisite of remote work, but flexible work hours, too.

 Reducing your dependence on real-time video chats and meetings and relying more on async communication lets your employees plan their days better, improve work-life balance, and work on a schedule that fits their life and family duties.